 - Sweet corn seeds (or another variety of corn you like)

-- Soil – I like using leftover seed starting soil or potting mix for this
+- Growing Medium – I like using leftover seed starting soil or coconut coir for this

 - Microgreen trays (one with holes and one without holes)